 - certain differences between the pupils, such as constricting more quickly or dilating to different sizes

 Many PERRLA test guidelines recommend that doctors add a dark room component to the test.
-Assessing how the pupils dilate in a dark room can make it easier to measure pupil function, and this is an important first test for certain brain lesions.
+Assessing how the pupils dilate in a dark room can make it easier to measure pupil function, and this is

 Is it a reliable test?

 Some research suggests that the PERRLA test has become so commonplace that doctors may either simply glance at the eyes and then say that they completed the test or fail to take full note of the results.

 For example, a 2012 study found that medical records documented 2% of people with just one eye as having a normal PERRLA result.
 However, this is impossible because the test requires two equal pupils.